What Is DHCP Lease Time, And How Do I Change It

 Man’s curiosity is something that no one, including himself, can tame.
 But none is to blame for that!
 A human’s curiosity is why every invention and discovery that we witness around us took place.
 If it weren’t for a quest to find answers to the unknown, we probably would still be cavemen!
-This article will guide you every thing about DHCP lease time.

 Now, one more question might arise in your mind, how are the IPs allotted to different devices?
-To know, read along:
+To know, read along.
+This article will guide you through everything about DHCP lease time.

 See also: Wireless PAN DHCP server – All you need to know